• Skip to primary navigation

 • Help

-Vertical damp proof courses are usually installed around windows or doors when they are being installed in a cavity wall.
-When new windows and doors are installed in a cavity wall, he cavity needs to be closed around the frame to secure the window or door properly as shown in the image below.
+In terms of where they are most used, vertical damp proof courses are usually inserted around windows or doors when they are being installed in a cavity wall, as the cavity must be closed around the frame to ensure it’s stable and fitted correctly.

 A vertical DPC membrane between closing cavity walls